Phoenix Medical Management, Inc. Outcome Model

 - Pro-actively advocate for patients

-The degree to which measurable goals are attained rather than the completion of tasks is the strategic intent of any venue of care management practice and it is the heart of successful hospital care management practice
+The degree to which measurable goals are attained rather than the completion of tasks is the strategic intent of any venue of care management practice and it is the heart of successful care management practice